 A traditional bone marrow harvest is a costly and invasive surgical procedure in which a physician removes approximately one liter of bone marrow from a patient or donor.
 This volume of bone marrow is removed using needles inserted into the cavity of the hip bone.
 The bone marrow harvest procedure typically requires between two to four hours of operating room time, with the physician often making more than 90 separate puncture sites in the hip bone to collect the necessary amount of bone marrow.
 Due to the length of the procedure and the trauma to the patient, general surgical anesthesia is administered and the patient is often hospitalized for a day.
 Frequently, the patient suffers pain from the procedure for several days after being discharged from the hospital.
-Furthermore, complications resulting from the general anesthesia or invasive nature of the provides a reliable source of stem and stromal accessory cells and has been the preferred source of cells in allogeneic transplants.
+Furthermore, complications resulting from the general anesthesia or invasive nature of the procedure occur in a small percentage of patients.
+Bone marrow harvest provides a reliable source of stem and stromal accessory cells and has been the preferred source of cells in allogeneic transplants.